 Reference samples

-Some copper reference samples (Cu 99.96 wt.%; 45 × 15 × 5 mm3) were polished with 500 to 4000 grit SiC paper, rinsed in ethanol in ultrasonic bath for 5 min, and well dried.
-Then, two kind of artificial corrosion layers were produced by chemical synthesis.
+Copper reference samples (Cu 99.96 wt.%; 45 × 15 × 5 mm3) were polished with 500 to 4000 grit SiC paper, rinsed in ethanol in an ultrasonic bath for 5 minutes and dried well.
+Two types of artificial corrosion layer were then produced by chemical synthesis.

-A set of Cu reference samples were immersed in aggressive solution according to the ASTM D1384 standard method (2.8∙10- 2 M NaCl, 0.01 M Na2SO4, 16.1∙10-2 M NaHCO3; modified by Constantinides [23]), for three months at room temperature (Sample A).
-The other sample’s set was artificially aged by immersion in a sulphate-containing solution (0.1 M Na2SO4) for three months at room temperature (Sample B).
-None of the solutions were neither stirred nor aerated by bubbling.
+A set of Cu reference samples were immersed in an aggressive solution, according to the ASTM D1384 standard method (2.8∙10- 2 M NaCl, 0.01 M Na2SO4, 16.1∙10-2 M NaHCO3; modified by Constantinides [23]), for three months at room temperature (sample A).
+The other sample set was artificially aged by immersion in a sulphate-containing solution (0.1 M Na2SO4) for three months at room temperature (sample B).
+None of the solutions were stirred or aerated by bubbling.

 MA-XRF scanning

-The MA-XRF prototype instrument developed in this study is composed of an x-y motorized stage with a sample holder and a detachable scanning head.
+The MA-XRF prototype instrument developed in this study is composed of an x–y motorised stage with a sample holder and a detachable scanning head.
 A scheme of the experimental setup is shown in Figure 1.

-The head comprises a collimated, low-power Ta-target Moxtek® X-ray tube and a lightweight X-123SDD detector from AMPTEK® with a 125 eV resolution at Mn Kα emission line.
-The scanning head remains fixed while the sample is translated by the stage with a maximum step resolution of 100 μm.
+The head comprises a collimated, low-power Ta-target Moxtek® X-ray tube and a lightweight X-123SDD detector from AMPTEK® with a 125-eV resolution at the Mn Kα emission line.
+The scanning head remains fixed while the sample is translated in stages with a maximum step resolution of 100 μm.
 The system is controlled by a custom-made interface programmed in LabView™ with a near-live display of the counts (intensity) map.

-An earlier version of the prototype system, using a larger translation stage, has been previously used to study archaeological painted and gilt leathers [24], while an improved and most recent iteration of the portable version was recently used to study a gilded Cu-based artefact [25].
+An earlier version of the prototype system, using a larger translation stage, has been used previously to study archaeological painted and gilt leathers [24], while an improved, more recent iteration of the portable version was recently used to study a gilded Cu-based artefact [25].
 The portable instrument is described in more detail elsewhere [26].

-The data was collected with a step resolution of 1 mm, dwell-time of 5 seconds and a total mapped area of 43 × 13 mm2, each sample, enough to cover its surface.
+The data was collected with a step resolution of 1 mm, dwell-time of 5 seconds and a total mapped area of 43 × 13 mm2 per sample, which was enough to cover the surface.
 Tube voltage was set at 35 KV, the current at 17 μA and each scan took about 54 minutes.